nkdAgility/NKDAgility.com/site/content/resources/_index.md

 title: "What we think?"
 url: "/resources/"
 layout: "section" # Hugo will use section.html to render the list of pages
+headline:
+  title: "tech·nic·al·ly agile"
+  subtitle: "Resources on the throries, philosophies, and practices!"
+  content: |
+    Helping companies navigate the realities of business agility and not just be technically agile!
+Regular content on Scrum, Agility, & DevOps!
 ---

 Technically Agile